A Unified Framework for Zero-Shot Reinforcement Learning: Framework

-The policy inference for a given task $r \sim \mathcal{D}^\mathrm{test}_r$ is then immediate via $\pi^*_r(s) \in \arg\max_a Q^*(s,a,r)$ (or approximations hereof).
-Note, that from a practical standpoint there is no point of conditioning the policies on rewards and policies simultaneously, as we are only interested in values under the optimal rewards given a certain task $r$, and not in the values under any policy in that task.
-Direct representations learn the end-to-end mapping $((s,a,r)\mapsto Q^*_r(s,a))$ without leveraging known decompositions.
-The function approximator must capture the entire reward-induced structure, producing $Q^*$ values directly from $(s,a,r)$, with no explicit substructure between policy, occupancy, and value.
-By construction, all direct representations entangle the reward with the learned representation, and therefore all direct methods are inherently pseudo reward-free.
+Under this direct mapping, the function approximator must capture the complete reward-induced structure, yielding $Q^*$ values directly from $(s,a,r)$, with no explicit substructure between policy, occupancy, and value.
+Policy extraction for a target task $r \sim \mathcal{D}^\mathrm{test}$ is performed via $\pi^*_r(s) \in \arg\max_a Q^*(s,a,r)$.

-\textbf{Compositional representations}, by contrast, explicitly exploit the known structure of the value function.
-Here, the learning problem reduces to estimating individual components, which are subsequently composed at test time according to the prescribed substructure.
-More formally, compositional methods learn representations $\mu(s,a,r)$ or $\mu(s,a,\pi)$, which allow to infer optimal values via some form of known structure, cf. Eqs. (\ref{eq:policy_task_dependent}) and (\ref{eq:policy_task_independent}).
-Importantly, we consider the \emph{universal} variant of $\mu$, i.e., a policy-conditioned extension of the single-task representation $\mu^{\pi_r}(s,a)$, or in simpler words: we always treat the policy/reward as variable input.
-This universal formulation is crucial: in task-agnostic or zero-shot scenarios, one never operates in a true single-task regime.
-Instead, the ability to generalize across policies is required, and thus the representation must be defined in a manner that naturally supports such transfer.\\
+\textbf{Compositional representations} explicitly leverage the structure of the value function.
+Under this approach, the learning problem reduces to estimating individual components, that are recombined at inference time according to the specified substructure.
+More formally, compositional methods learn representations $\mu(s,a)$, which allow to infer optimal values via some structure in the form of a decomposition operator $\mathcal{F}$:

-A visual overview of our taxonomy is shown in Figure~\ref{fig:01}, summarizing all methods discussed in this work.
-Section~\ref{sec:direct} introduces the class of direct methods, while Section~\ref{sec:comp} covers the more extensively studied class of compositional methods.